Overall Trading Platform

-Since the stock market crash in March caused by coronavirus, Apple's share price has had significant negative movement.
+Since the stock market crash in March caused by coronavirus, Apple's stock price has had significant negative movement.

-If you had bought USD$1,000 worth of Apple shares at the start of February 2020, those shares would have been worth USD$726.96 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth USD$407.88.
+If you had bought $1,000 worth of Apple stocks at the start of February 2020, those stocks would have been worth $726.96 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth $479.88.